shannonjin/transit-safety-app/README.md

 This is the code that generates the graphs associated with the “See historical station density button” in our app
 ![alt text](https://github.com/shannonjin/transit-safety-app/blob/master/Screen%20Shot%202020-08-10%20at%209.38.45%20PM.png)

+**MTA Turnstile Analysis and Dijkstra’s Algorithim*** Contains all the python code used to generate the safest path between a start subway station and a destination subway station.
+The safest path is the path with historically the least people.
+This is the code that drives our app’s mapping feature.

+When a user types in a start address and an end address in our app, we intend to use our Dijkstra’s algorithm to generate and display a suggested subway route: a route with the least number of people historically.